pinellolab/haystack_bio/README.md

 Note, that this is equivalent to running the following command manually.

-    haystack_pipeline samples_names.txt hg19 --output_directory $HOME/haystack_test_output --bin_size 500 --chrom_exclude 'chr(?!21)'
+    haystack_pipeline samples_names.txt hg19 --output_directory $HOME/haystack_test_output  --blacklist hg19 --chrom_exclude 'chr(?!21)'

 Here *haystack_test_output* is the name of the analysis output folder.
+The *--blacklist* flag takes the file path of a BED file of blacklisted regions.
+We included inside the package a file of blacklisted regions for hg19.
 For instructions on how to create the samples_names.txt file, please refer to the section below on how to use haystack.

-Note: Since the sample test data included in the package is limited to  a small fraction of the genome (i.e. Chromosome 21) and is for three  cell types only, the final motif analysis step in the pipeline might not return any positive findings.
-To recreate the output produced by the pipeline when running on the entire genome with six cell types, please run on and download the complete set of BAM files from the ENCODE project or from here.
+Note: Since the sample test data included in the package is limited to  a small fraction of the genome (i.e. Chromosome 21) and is for four  cell types only, the final motif analysis step in the pipeline might not return any positive findings.
+To recreate the output produced by the pipeline when running on the entire genome with six cell types, please run on, and download the complete set of BAM files with the following command.

     wget http://bcb.dfci.harvard.edu/~lpinello/HAYSTACK/haystack_test_dataset_h3k27ac.tar.gz

-To decompress the archive file, run the following command.
+To decompress the archive file, run

 	tar xvzf haystack_test_dataset_h3k27ac.tar.gz